Tonheuru/pti/intro_to_programming/backend.md

 http://ec2-52-53-223-49.us-west-1.compute.amazonaws.com:8080
 ```

-You should see the text "hello world", which is exactly what our API returns.
+When you go to this address, you should see the text "hello world", which is exactly what our API returns.

 <a textrun="stop-console-command">
 When you are done, stop the server by hitting `Ctrl-C`.